Lake Havasu City, Arizona: In popular culture

 The Day of the Wolves is a 1971 heist film starring Richard Egan.
-It was directed, written and produced by Ferde Grofe Jr. It was the first movie to be made on location in the new town of Lake Havasu City.
+It was directed, written, and produced by Ferde Grofe Jr. It was the first film to be made on location in the new town of Lake Havasu City.

-The London Bridge's relocation to Arizona was the basis of a 1985 made-for-TV movie Bridge Across Time (also known as Arizona Ripper or Terror at London Bridge), directed by E.W.
+The London Bridge's relocation to Arizona was the basis of the 1985 television film Bridge Across Time (also known as Arizona Ripper or Terror at London Bridge), directed by E.W.
 Swackhamer and starring David Hasselhoff and Stepfanie Kramer.
 In the film, a series of murders in Lake Havasu is attributed to the spirit of Jack the Ripper, whose soul is transported to America in one of the bricks of the London Bridge.

+In the 1993 film Falling Down, Lake Havasu City is mentioned several times as the location to which Robert Duvall's character is supposed to be moving, due to the wife's obsession with London Bridge.

-The director Andy Sidaris has directed three soft-core adult films in Lake Havasu: 1989's Savage Beach, 1990's Guns, and 1992's Hard Hunted.
+The director Andy Sidaris directed three soft-core adult films in Lake Havasu: 1989's Savage Beach, 1990's Guns, and 1992's Hard Hunted.

 MTV featured Lake Havasu during its Spring Break coverage in 1995.

 The comedy-adventure Border to Border was filmed in Lake Havasu in 1998.
 Actor Curtis Armstrong and Lisa Arturo were the leads, with a cameo by porn star Ron Jeremy.

 Piranha 3D was filmed in Lake Havasu in 2009.
 The city was called Lake Victoria in the film.
-It was directed by Alexandre Aja and starred Adam Scott, Elisabeth Shue, Kelly Brook, Richard Dreyfuss, Jerry O'Connell, Ving Rhames and Christopher Lloyd.
+It was directed by Alexandre Aja and starred Adam Scott, Elisabeth Shue, Kelly Brook, Richard Dreyfuss, Jerry O'Connell, Ving Rhames, and Christopher Lloyd.
 The film is a remake of the 1978 film Piranha.
 It debuted in Lake Havasu on August 19, 2010, and was released nationally on August 20, 2010.

 The Concepts x New Balance Made in U.K. 991.5 "Lake Havasu" athletic shoe was inspired by the story of the London Bridge's relocation to Arizona, and the transatlantic partnership between U.K. shoe manufacturer New Balance and American shoe retailer Concepts.
 Lake Havasu City Mayor Mark Nexsen officially declared February 27, 2018 as "Concepts/New Balance 991.5 'Made in U.K.' Lake Havasu Shoe Day."

 Indie rock band Pedro the Lion's sixth studio album Havasu was written about the one year of childhood the singer spent living in the city.